riacono91/Cypress-Test-Automation/README.md

 An example Cypress test automation project for showcasing end-to-end testing.
 This project tests a demo application and includes scripts to simplify the setup process for any user.

+Additionally, this repository includes a GitHub Actions workflow (`ci.yml`) that runs tests automatically on Windows and Ubuntu environments every time a pull request is made.

 ---

 ## **Table of Contents**